yoember/yoember.github.io/index.md

 export default Router;
 ```

-After we inserted this extra line in our router, time to create our `app/routes/libraries/edit.js`.
-You can use Ember CLI or you can create manually.
-The code should looks like the following.
-More explanation below.
-(In this code, I use ES5 syntax, but later I will prefer ES6/ES2015.
-If you would like you can use ES6/ES2015 already.)
+After inserting this extra line in our router, it's time to create our `app/routes/libraries/edit.js`.
+You can use Ember CLI or you can create it manually.
+The code should look like the following.
+I'll explain more below.
+(In this code, I use ES5 syntax, but later I will change it to ES6/ES2015.
+If you would like, you can use ES6/ES2015 right away.)

 ``` javascript
 // app/routes/libraries/edit.js